taytayfujif/i-need-pizza/README.md

 You will be using your coding knowledge to transform these orders into javascript objects and make changes to them on the fly.

-### Requirements
+### Your Challenge

-Below are the orders that need to be fixed.
+1. Below are the orders that need to be fixed.
 Declare a variable for each order that corresponds with its order number so we don't get them confused.
 All information about the pizza should be grouped together within the object. **Hint**: Look at the structure of the code blocks below.

 #### order11821
 ```